 Typically $G_\Lambda[\phi](p)$ takes the following form

-where $\dot{C}_\Lambda \equiv - \Lambda \partial_\Lambda C_\Lambda $ is an ERG integration kernel that incorporates the UV regularization and specifies the coarse-graining procedure with $\hat{S}$ which is called the seed action.
-The Polchinski equation \cite{Polchinski:1983gv} corresponds to setting the seed action $\hat{S}$ to $S_0$ that is the free part of the effective action $S_{\Lambda}$ taking the form
+where $\dot{C}_\Lambda \equiv - \Lambda \partial_\Lambda C_\Lambda $ is an ERG integration kernel that incorporates the UV regularization and specifies the coarse-graining procedure with $\hat{S}$, which is called the seed action.
+The Polchinski equation \cite{Polchinski:1983gv} corresponds to setting the seed action $\hat{S}$ to $S_0$, i.e., the free part of the effective action $S_{\Lambda}$ taking the form